awslabs/aws-iot-greengrass-accelerators/v2/os_cmd/README.md

 │   └── tsconfig.json
 ```

-As a nested stack, this uses CDK to deploy.
+As a nested stack, this uses CDK to build and deploy the resources.
 As it uses CDK constructs from the `base` stack via relative paths, do not move this directory without first updating the paths in `lib/OsCommandStack.ts` first.

 If using Docker, continue to use the `base/docker` directory for starting and stopping the container.